RocketChat/docs-old/administrator-guides/authentication/cas/README.md

 - CAS Version: `(1.0|2.0)`

-Select the CAS version used by your CAS provider, most modern providers use `CAS 2.0`
+Select the CAS version used by your CAS provider.
+Most modern providers use `CAS 2.0`

-NOTE: You may have to allow your Rocket.Chat site to connect to your CAS, so the best approach is to use the CAS Management Service.
+**NOTE**: You may have to allow your Rocket.Chat site to connect to your CAS, so the best approach is to use the CAS Management Service.